mi4l/riverine/README.md

 # Riverine

 A simple, lightweight wrapper for the HTML media element, specifically targeting audio functionality.
 There is no styling included in this wrapper.
+(Check out Riverine's docs here.)[http://riverine.surge.sh/]

     npm i riverine --save